Towards Safe Autonomous Driving Policies using a Neuro-Symbolic Deep Reinforcement Learning Approach: Safe Learning of Autonomous Driving

 In the next step, a set of logical rules is applied to determine $\mathcal{A}^{safe}_t$.
 For example, the rule "if there is no vehicle in the left sections, either keep your lane with a safe velocity or go to the left one," or "if the right and left sections are busy, then keep the lane" can be used to extract $\mathcal{A}^{safe}_t$ for lane changes.
 To implement the safety module, we have written an FOL program that consists of a set of rules that encode safety constraints.
-The following rule encodes the constraint that \verb|left_lane_change| is safe only if going to the left section is valid (\verb|left_is_valid|) and is safe (\verb|left_is_safe|) at the same time, as shown in the following rule:

-The predicate \verb|left_is_valid| is unified with one if and only if the AV does not drive off the road by choosing the \verb|left_lane_change| action.
+The following rule encodes the constraint that \verb|left_lane_change| is safe only if going to the left section is valid (\verb|left_is_valid|) and is safe (\verb|left_is_safe|) at the same time, as shown in the following rule: \begin{rulebox}{} safe_actions(Action):- left_is_valid, left_is_safe, Action = left_lane_change. \end{rulebox} The predicate \verb|left_is_valid| is unified with one if and only if the AV does not drive off the road by choosing the \verb|left_lane_change| action.
 Likewise, the \verb|left_is_safe| predicate is true when there is no TV in the left sections and the AV does not involve in collisions by taking the \verb|left_lane_change| action.
-Similarly, if there is no vehicle in the right side of the AV (\verb|right_is_safe|) and the right sections are valid (\verb|right_is_valid|), then the \verb|right_lane_change| action is safe, as shown in the following rule:

-Furthermore, \verb|lane_keeping| is always available for the autonomous vehicle to take.
+Similarly, if there is no vehicle in the right side of the AV (\verb|right_is_safe|) and the right sections are valid (\verb|right_is_valid|), then the \verb|right_lane_change| action is safe, as shown in the following rule: \begin{rulebox}{} safe_actions(Action):- right_is_valid, right_is_safe, Action = right_lane_change. \end{rulebox} Furthermore, \verb|lane_keeping| is always available for the autonomous vehicle to take.
 Since we design a velocity control scheme for the autonomous vehicle using an SLP in the next sections, the AV can take \verb|lane_keeping| in each state and ensure avoiding collision with the front vehicle.